zerotohero-dev/volkan-uses-z2h-dev/docs/index.md

 * [ScreenFlow](https://www.telestream.net/screenflow/): I use this to record my screen.
-* [ffmpeg](https://ffmpeg.org): A complete, cross-platform solution to record, convert and stream audio and video.
+* [ffmpeg](https://ffmpeg.org): A complete, cross-platform solution to record, convert, and stream audio and video.

 ## Audio Processing